 I’m finding conflicting information on when they pay.
-The Clickworker website says you will be paid when your balance reaches $10, but I’ve also read around the web (not on the Clickworker website) that they have recently switched over to paying weekly regardless of what your balance is.
+The Clickworker website says payments are processed when your balance reaches $10, but I’ve also read around the web (not on the Clickworker website) that they have recently switched over to paying weekly regardless of what your balance is.
 I think that they actually do pay weekly, but have not updated that info on their website.
-Either way, it would probably not be hard to earn at least $10 here in a week if being paid weekly is something you would like.
-People being paid via their bank accounts will only receive the deposit once a month.

 Clickworker offers two methods of payment.
 These include: